conradborchers/community-switch-edm23/README.md

 please develop individual steps of the pipeline in separate subfolders, e.g., '1-user-aggregation/` -- we will pull all analyses together into a make-like pipeline later in the project

-please reach out to `conrad.borchers@hotmail.de` regarding any questions about this repository
+please reach out to `<REDACTED>` regarding any questions about this repository

 wip